 Possession of a controlled substance is a drug crime.
 If you’ve been charged with possession of MDMA, molly, or ecstasy, you need an Iowa ecstasy lawyer.

-At Clark and Sears Law, PLLC, we defend the rights and liberties of good people who are accused of bad things.
+At Clark & Sears Law, we defend the rights and liberties of good people who are accused of bad things.

 An Iowa lawyer for possession of MDMA might be able to help you avoid conviction.
 If a judge or jury acquits you, then you could save thousands of dollars in fines and surcharges.
 Similarly, if a judge or prosecutor dismisses the charges, you could go home to your family.
 Going home is better than going to jail.

 Get out of trouble and get back to life.
-Call Katherine Sears at Clark and Sears Law, PLLC.
-You can set up a free consultation now at (515) 491 6128.
+Call us to set up a free consultation now at (515) 200-2787.
 A receptionist is available 24/7 to take your call.

 Possession of Ecstasy in Iowa